 Cliffs of Moher

-Towering 702 feet (214 meters) above the Atlantic Ocean at their highest point and stretching for 5 miles (8 kilometers) along the water, the famed Cliffs of Moher define the rugged west coast of Ireland.
-They're also one of the most popular tourist attractions in Ireland, with tours available from Dublin, Galway, Cork, Limerick, Killarney, and Doolin.
+Towering 702 feet (214 meters) above the Atlantic Ocean at their highest point and stretching for 5 miles (8 kilometers) along the water, the famed Cliffs of Moher define the raw beauty of the west coast of Ireland.
+They’re also one of the country’s most popular tourist attractions, with tours from Dublin, Galway, Cork, Limerick, Killarney, and Doolin.

 Cliffs of Moher excursions depart regularly from Dublin and Galway City and typically include a guide and round-trip transportation.
 Some incorporate city tours, boat rides, or stops at sites such as Kilmacduagh Abbey and the Aran Islands.
 Multi-day Ireland adventures almost all visit these cliffs, alongside Cork, Blarney Castle & Gardens, the Ring of Kerry, and Galway Bay.